 Ben Bartlett

-When I’m not trying to trick photons into thinking or making GPU clusters go brr, you can probably find me playing piano, making math animations, doing LED art projects, writing shader art, blogging about technical stuff, working on random coding projects, or just vibing with my cat.
+When I’m not making GPU clusters go brr or building huge LED sculptures, you can probably find me playing piano, blogging about technical stuff, making math animations, working on random coding projects, or just vibing with my cat.

 Selected publications